 a.
 Twelve-character numbering

-All ISIN codes have 12 alphanumeric characters.
+An ISIN code is a 12-digit alphanumeric number.
 This is how the numbering code is broken down:

-a.
-First two letters refer to the country in which the issuing company is headquartered.
+i.
+First two letters of the ISIN code refer to the country in which the issuing company is based out of.

-c.
-The final character also referred to as the ‘check digit’ prevents forgery.
+iii.
+The final character also referred to as the ‘check digit’ checks forgery.